MrLoh/thesis-davidson/manuscript.md

 The goal of this section is to relate Davidson's arguments which we have touched on in his discussion of the Turing Test to the main characteristics of his view of ([3.1](#supervenience)) the relation between the mental and the physical, ([3.2](#triangulation)) his epistemology, and ([3.3](#interpretation)) his theory of linguistic competence.
 We will see how all those aspects come together and how they relate to Davidson's Test.
-I will wrap this up with a short discussion how Davidson's view might fit into the more recent debate between connectionist and representational views in the computational theory of mind.

 ## The Meaning of Programs and Anomalous Monism {#supervenience}